 Bill Mumy (Will Robinson)

-That’s exactly where he landed and where he wanted to stay because then he could be someone he considered a hero.
+That’s exactly where he landed and where he wanted to stay, because then he could be someone he considered a hero.
 Mumy’s acting experience began when he was just three.
 Of his two Disney films, Sammy, the Way-Out Seal definitely still gets a lot of well-placed love.
-Reportedly, viewers could have seen Mumy as Eddie Munster, but instead, he played a friend of Eddie’s because his parents disliked the intense makeup requirements.
+Reportedly, viewers could have seen Mumy as Eddie Munster on The Munsters, but instead, he played a friend of Eddie’s, because his parents disliked the intense makeup requirements.
 After a great run with Babylon 5, Mumy went on to provide narration for a variety of networks, including Animal Planet, A&E, the Sci-Fi Channel, and E!.
 All the while, he readily called Lost in Space “perfect,” which is why he was perfect to co-author a book with Angela Cartwright entitled Lost (and Found) in Space.
 He couldn’t stay away from the stars for long, though, and appeared in Space Command.